-LEARNER2 (Chklovski, 2005) has been deployed for six months as an interactive kiosk at a science museum as part of a traveling exhibit called "Robots and Us1," which will continue for 3 more years.
+LEARNER2 (Chklovski, 2005) has been deployed for six months as an interactive kiosk at a science museum as part of a traveling exhibit called "Robots and Us," which will continue for 3 more years.
 LEARNER2 has collected more than 100,000 raw entries from museum visitors of all ages, collecting meronymy (part-of), typical purpose, similarity, and other semantic relations about everyday objects.
 LEARNER2 uses a template-based, fill-in-the-blank approach.
-For example, to learn about parts of a "car," LEARNER2 partially instantiates a template to form a fillin-the-blank knowledge acquisition question:
+This approach focuses the collection effort on specific types of knowledge, which is an extension introduced over LEARNER2's predecessor, LEARNER.
+For example, to learn about parts of a "car," LEARNER2 partially instantiates a template to form a fill-in-the-blank knowledge acquisition question:

-"a car has a piece or a part called a(n) " To exclude malformed entries, the collected knowledge has been automatically postprocessed, removing all entries not found in a large lexicon (which removed approximately 25% of the 100,000 raw entries).
-Spelling mistakes were also discarded to avoid introducing errors by automatically correcting them.
-The postprocessed knowledge is available as the Learner2-v1.1 dataset2.
+"a car has a piece or a part called a(n)"

+To exclude malformed entries, the collected knowledge is automatically postprocessed, removing all entries not found in a large lexicon (which removed approximately 25% of the 100,000 raw entries).
+Spelling mistakes are also discarded to avoid introducing errors by automatically correcting them.
+The postprocessed knowledge is available as the Learner2-v1.1 dataset.
 To simplify evaluation, we focus on the meronymy statements (there were a total of 24,747 such statements).
 LEARNER2 used a seed set of 326 objects (selected from WordNet's tree of "instrumentation or device").
 Users were allowed to introduce other objects as well.
 The seed objects were semi-automatically selected to exclude very rare objects; the resulting set contains objects such as axe, briefcase, and compass.
-Since the collection focused on the seed set of 326 objects, we restrict our analysis to them.
-The resulting analyzed set contains total of 6,658 entries, specifying 2,088 distinct statements.
+Since the collection effort focused mainly on the seed set of 326 objects, we restrict our analysis to them.
+The resulting set analyzed in this paper contains a total of 6,658 entries, specifying 2,088 distinct statements.